kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

 ## Summary

 This KEP proposes a feature to protect secrets while it is in use.
-Currently, user can delete a Secret that is being used by other resources, like Pods and PVs.
+Currently, user can delete a Secret that is being used by other resources, like Pods, PVs, and VolumeSnapshots.
 This may have negative impact on the resouces using the Secret and it may result in data loss.

 Similar features for protecting PV and PVC already exist as [pv-protection](https://github.com/kubernetes/enhancements/issues/499) and [pvc-protection](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/postpone-pvc-deletion-if-used-in-a-pod.md).

 ## Motivation

-This feature aims to protect secrets from deleting while they are in-use.
+This feature aims to protect secrets from being deleted while they are in-use.
 Secrets can be used by below ways:
 - From Pod:
   - [Mounted as data volumes](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-files-from-a-pod)